A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Introduction

-Thus far, most state-of-the-art multi-fidelity methods aim to construct an approximation for the high-fidelity (HF) computer simulation~$\yhf(\bx)$ in the form of a surrogate model~$\hat{f}(\bx)\approx\yhf(\bx)$ that is built based on a \emph{small} number of HF simulations.
-Such multi-fidelity approaches exploit the characteristic that the discrepancy of HF and LF model responses has a simpler mathematical structure than the HF model response~$\yhf(\bx)$ itself and hence, the error over~$\bx$ can be efficiently learned to yield good HF response predictions using few data \cite{le2014recursive,le2013bayesian,perdikaris2017nonlinear,perdikaris2015multi,kennedy2000predicting}.
-Unfortunately, such approaches face serious problems for applications with high stochastic dimensionality, especially in the case of a \emph{small data} scenario which refers to the small amount of HF simulations available due to the associated high costs.
+Alternative methods that exploit LF model information and recently gained considerable attention are so-called Bayesian multi-fidelity schemes~\cite{Koutsourelakis2009,bilionis2013solution,le2013bayesian,le2014recursive,biehler2015towards,perdikaris2015multi,perdikaris2016model,perdikaris2017nonlinear,quaglino_fast_2018,takhtaganov2018adaptive,Ranftl_2019,grigo2019bayesian,meng2021multi}, especially due to their efficiency in the \emph{small data regime}, i.e., when only a small number of 50 to 300 high-fidelity model runs can be performed.
+One of the earliest and potentially most influential contributions to this field was already published in 2000 by Kennedy and O`Hagan~\cite{kennedy2000predicting}.
+Similar to most state-of-the-art, multi-fidelity methods, the approach aims to construct an approximation for an HF output~$\yhf(\bx)$ in the form of an LF or surrogate model~$\hat{f}(\bx)\approx\yhf(\bx)$ based on few HF simulations.
+These multi-fidelity approaches exploit that the discrepancy between the HF and LF model response has a simpler mathematical structure than the HF model response~$\yhf(\bx)$ itself.
+Hence, the discrepancy over~$\bx$ can be efficiently learned to yield good HF response predictions using few data~\cite{kennedy2000predicting,le2013bayesian,le2014recursive,perdikaris2015multi,perdikaris2017nonlinear}.
+Unfortunately, such surrogate-based approaches face severe problems in applications with high stochastic dimension~($\dim(\bx)>10$), especially in the case of a \emph{small data} scenario, which refers to the small number of HF simulations available due to the associated high costs.